Nonrepetitive Colouring via Entropy Compression: Abstract

 \section{Abstract}

 A vertex colouring of a graph is \emph{nonrepetitive} if there is no path whose first half receives the same sequence of colours as the second half.
-A graph is nonrepetitively $k$-choosable if given lists of at least $k$ colours at each vertex, there is a nonrepetitive colouring such that each vertex is coloured from its own list.
-It is known that every graph with maximum degree $\Delta$ is $c\Delta^2$-choosable, for some constant $c$.
+A graph is nonrepetitively $\ell$-choosable if given lists of at least $\ell$ colours at each vertex, there is a nonrepetitive colouring such that each vertex is coloured from its own list.
+It is known that, for some constant $c$, every graph with maximum degree $\Delta$ is $c\Delta^2$-choosable.
 We prove this result with $c=1$ (ignoring lower order terms).
 We then prove that every subdivision of a graph with sufficiently many division vertices per edge is nonrepetitively 5-choosable.
 The proofs of both these results are based on the Moser-Tardos entropy-compression method, and a recent extension by Grytczuk, Kozik and Micek for the nonrepetitive choosability of paths.
-Finally, we prove that every graph with pathwidth $k$ is nonrepetitively $O(k^{2})$-colourable.
+Finally we prove that graphs with pathwidth $\width$ are nonrepetitively $\mathcal{O}(\width^{2})$-colourable.